Somya33-debuged/my_first_turtle_project/README.md

 #What is in my repo

-My repo will include some projects on the application of turtle graphics, some really fun games using fundamental basics of pyhon like 'for and while loops' , the 'def function' and many more..
+My repo will include some projects on the application of turtle graphics, some interesting projects made by using python

 #What I'm learning !